gpageot/JenkinsUE4/Documentation/SETUP.md

 Setup slack integration
 Install "slack notification" plugin
 Setup the jenkins integration, see https://plugins.jenkins.io/slack/

+## Install Jenkins

+Create a second user for your staff to be able to see result Manage jenkins > Manage users > Create user

+Set permissions
+Manage jenkins > Security > Authorization > Matrix based security For overall, set read
+For job, set build, cancel, read

 ## Initial installation of pipelines in your Jenkins